The Point of the Cruelty

 Concerningly, though, discarding the norms of polite behavior can also be a slippery slope toward violating the most important norm in democratic politics: resolving disputes at the ballot box rather than at gunpoint.
 It’s a self-reinforcing cycle; the more violent politics becomes, the more it rewards aggression.
 “If you could get away with it, eliminating rivals is an effective political strategy,” Klaas said.
 In the U.S., politicians can’t kill their opponents without facing consequences, he noted.
 In Norway, even minor ethics violations can cause politicians to lose power.
 But in some places, if you’re too nice to kill your opponents, your opponents might kill you.
 “If you’re in a violent context, you’ve got to be ready to practice Machiavellianism,” Keltner said.
 Unless they’re willing to use violence to protect their position, though, jerks in power ultimately run into a problem: They make a lot of enemies.

 Those of us who would prefer not to be ruled by jerks do have some reason for optimism.
 Social science suggests that—at least in democracies—cruelty can backfire in the long run.
-Ones, the University of Minnesota psychologist, has been studying presidential personalities for 20 years, and breaks them down into the standard psychological Big Five traits: extraversion, agreeableness, conscientiousness, openness, and neuroticism.
+Ones, the University of Minnesota psychologist, has been studying presidential personalities for 20 years, and breaks them down into the standard psychological Big Five traits: extroversion, agreeableness, conscientiousness, openness, and neuroticism.
 Based on documents and rankings by political scientists and historians, she estimates where presidents fall on this spectrum.
 Disagreeableness, one of the traits, describes people who insult and belittle people, and act selfishly without thinking of others.

 Disagreeable presidents are rarely successful in the long run, she’s found.
 The jerk’s superpower is also his greatest weakness.
 Jerks rise quickly by railing against enemies, and then their enemies bring them down.
 Being a jerk will “get you through the door, and then will get you out the door very quickly,” Ones said.